oliviermbida/aws-cloudformation-high-availability-web/README.md

 5. Web application servers run as Auto Scaling Group of EC2 instances in private subnets with a security group.
 6. A Vpc endpoint gateway to an S3 bucket service.
 Web application servers access to the service from private subnets are routed to this gateway endpoint to avoid the Nat gateways charges.

-## Network
-    - A VPC with public and private subnets, spanning an AWS region.
-    - Public and Private subnet in every Availability Zones chosen.
-    - Internet Gateway for inbound and outbound traffic in the VPC.
-    - NAT Gateway in every Availability Zones for internet access for web application servers in private subnets.
-    - A VPC endpoint gateway for S3 Bucket access by web application servers in private subnets.
-    - An Application Load Balancer (ALB) in public subnets for internet traffic to web application servers in private subnets.

-## Web Application
-    - An Auto Scaling Group of EC2 instances in private subnets.
-    - S3 Bucket service as a VPC endpoint access by web servers in private subnets.

-## Testing
-    - A Bastion EC2 instance in public subnets for SSH connections to web servers in private subnets.
-    - A Load Auto Scaling Group to test the Application Load Balancer.

 ## Solution details
 - Prerequisites:
     - Amazon AWS Account